 Training topics include teaching approaches and learning styles, parent education, family engagment, literacy curriculum development, instructional techniques, lesson planning, preparation and presentations, program implementation and evaluation, as well as active group learning and time to practice teaching the curriculum.

-Motheread starts with the heart and works from there.
-The unique, highly effective and accessible curricula and formats provided in our Motheread+Teacheread and Story Exploring institutes help adults -- no matter what their reading level -- share books with children and have fun while they do!
+The unique, highly effective and accessible Motheread+Teacheread and Story Exploring curricula help adults -- no matter what their reading level -- share books with children and have fun while they do!

-Thanks to our Social Innovation Fund grant award from Mile High United Way, with matching funds from Motheread/Fatheread Colorado's other important supporters, we are able to pay tuition and travel costs for educators to attend the institutes and provide starter sets of Motheread books.
-Contact us for upcoming trainings, or you may set your own date for your staff in your community.
-303.894.7951, or email@example.com .
+A Motheread/Fatheread Institute (a $675 value) and Story Exploring (a $325 value) training is free to educators, thanks to generous sponsorship.
+A Social Innovation Fund grant award from Mile High United Way, with matching funds from Motheread/Fatheread Colorado's other important supporters, enables us to pay tuition and travel costs for educators to attend the institutes and provide starter sets of Motheread books to implementing agencies.
+We partner with local agencies to host institutes and trainings around the state.